leap71/LEAP71_LatticeLibrary/README.md

 ## Next Steps

 This initial set of code is meant to show how latticing workflows can be done conceptually in PicoGK and how they may be extended to customize and increase the sophistication of the resulting structures.
 It should give you a starting point for at least simple, procedural lattices.
 Feel free to tinker around and contribute to our open-source latticing capabilities!
+If you want to explore Implicits in PicoGK as well, you can continue with the second part: [Implicit Library](README_ImplicitLibrary.md).